ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 ## H1 + H2

-We plan to conduct a MANOVA with interpolated activity as a dependent variable, and the number of correct answers on the final test and the proportion of chosen intrusive distractors among incorrect answers.
+We plan to conduct a MANOVA with interpolated activity as a dependent variable, and the number of correct answers on the final test and the number of chosen intrusive distractors among incorrect answers.
 We will perform this analysis only on the subset of participants not receiving feedback.

-In case of a statistically significant Wilks' lambda, we will proceed with assessing planned contrasts analysis.
+In case of a statistically significant Wilks' lambda (or other appropriate omnibus test statistic), we will proceed with assessing planned contrasts analysis.
 We aim to compare the two test groups with the rereading group.
+Tabachnick and Fidell (2013) suggest that, in the case of post hoc comparisons, an extension of the Scheffé procedure be used to protect against inflated Type I error due to multiple tests.
+This conservative procedure allows for an unlimited number of comparisons.

+Furthermore, to assess the importance of each dependent variable, since we expect our DVs to be correlated (which makes assessing their importance through univariate ANOVAs problematic), we will use Roy-Bargmann stepdown analysis, in which the highest-priority dependent variable is tested in univariate ANOVA (with appropriate alpha adjustment), and the remaining dependent variables are assessed separately each in ANCOVA, where the higher-priority dependent variables (e.g. the dependent variable considered causally prior) are entered as covariates (Tabachnick & Fidell, 2013).

+According to our theoretical position, the dependent variable with higher priority in our study is the total number of correct answers a participant gives.
+Thus, if we obtain a significant omnibus test statistic for the effect of interpolated activity, we will conduct one post hoc ANCOVA, entering the total number of correct answers as the covariate, to assess the effect of interpolated activity on the number of chosen intrusive distractors.
+In our case, if the observed significant differences are completely accounted for by the effects of the inteprolated activity on the number of correct answers given (i.e. the more important DV), then the ANCOVA will show that there is no significant impact of interpolated activity on the number of chosen intrusive distractors.

-We plotted the power obtained with our sample size (N = 125) and the roughly estimated sample size we expect to work with after our exclusion criteria have been applied (N = 110) as a function of a range of effect sizes, depicted in the images below.
+We plotted the power obtained with our sample size (N = 125) and the roughly estimated sample size we expect to work with after our exclusion criteria have been applied (N = 110), as a function of a range of effect sizes, depicted in the images below.

 ![alt text](https://github.com/ffzg-erudito/inter-testing-feedback-2018/blob/master/analyses/images/H1-H2_power_plot_N125.png)